 Strength in Diversity: Immigration and the Technology Sector

 Nova Scotia’s ICT sector is growing fast.
-Today there are more than 600 ICT companies employing more than 10,000 workers, forming the core of a burgeoning innovation ecosystem that includes centres such as Volta Labs, the Centre for Ocean Ventures & Entrepreneurship (COVE), and the Bedford Institute of Oceanography (BIO).
+Today, there are over 25,000 employees working in ICT-related roles and more than 1,000 ICT establishments in the province, forming the core of a burgeoning innovation ecosystem that includes centres such as Volta Labs, the Centre for Ocean Ventures & Entrepreneurship (COVE), and the Bedford Institute of Oceanography (BIO).
 Rapid growth has created a strong, and increasing, demand for skilled workers that exceeds the available supply of ICT workers in Canada so employers look to immigrants to fill these roles.

 The Nova Scotia government has embarked on residency and retention programs such as the Skilled Worker Visa Stream, Express Entry, the Provincial Nomination Program, and the Atlantic Immigration Pilot Program to attract new residents, help them integrate into Nova Scotia communities, and build a strong foundation for continued innovation in the province.

 Lixar drives mobile connected ecosystems and data-rich tech innovation.
 Lixar develops mobile platforms and solutions for enterprise-level transportation-focused clients in air, automotive and telecommunications, and partners who expect real-time relevancy through mobile connectivity.

 Lixar credits its Halifax office success to Nova Scotia's strategic location and affordable living and quality of life.
 But there is another reason why Lixar has chosen to operate in Nova Scotia: they’ve fallen in love with the province.

 There are more than 50 skilled technical professionals in Lixar’s Halifax office, representing 22 different nationalities.
 Lixar is founded on a commitment to company culture and community connection, and their employees have embraced Nova Scotia’s culture and ocean lifestyle.